aneemqah/Javascript-CSS-HTML-apps/README.md

 # mini-javascript-projects

-All projects built in this repo are all built using Javascript, CSS and HTML only.
+All projects built in this repo are built using Javascript, CSS and HTML only.